 The Leadership Problem

 I have noted with interest that many people inside organisations operate without regard for the good of the organisation, or with a grossly faulty view of what is good for the organisation.
+Some people operate with their own departments interests in mind instead of the overall organisation’s interests.
 This is probably a fairly obvious statement, that anyone who has been in business for more than a few months will know to be true.
 The issue of concern is how many senior executives seem to be willing to allow this behaviour to persist, once they have become aware of its existence.

 - I have seen Executive committee members that win favour with the CEO by painting their colleagues in a bad light, thus making themselves look “relatively” better than the next executive.
 Once this becomes a culture the organisation is on a downward spiral; The “least-bad” executive gets a bigger share of the ever-decreasing bonus pool.
 It is almost as dysfunctional as trying to grow a business by cutting costs – it is doomed to failure.

 - I have seen some IT organisations that have no immune system, and exist in a state of being continuously on life-support.
 Actions have no consequences, because the life-support will ensure we go on living, and short-termism can make a new executive look good long-enough to earn a nice bonus, and then leave the organisation in a worse state, but still alive.

 - I have seen some organisations where sales teams from 2 divisions compete against each other to offer their solution to the same client, sometimes cutting the price down as far as “cost” to ensure winning the next sale.
 When said this way, it is the most obviously dysfunctional behaviour, yet the incentive-schemes of the sales managers insists that this is the best course of action for him or her.